Blog

 Managing secrets and sensitive information is one of the key uses of environment variables.
 By storing this data in environment variables, you keep it out of your code.
 This prevents secrets from being exposed in your version control system and allows you to change the secrets without modifying your code.

-However, just using environment variables isn't enough to keep your secrets secure.
+While environment variables are useful, using them alone is not enough to keep your secrets secure.
 You should also:

 • Avoid logging environment variables, as logs can often be accessed by people who should not see the secrets.